 One of the best ways to declare independence from worry is to trust in God.
 Sometimes in life we go through good times and at other times, difficulties.
 When things are going well for us we believe in God.
 However, when despite our best efforts and goodness of heart we hit bad times, then we question whether there is God.

 In our own lives, we can reflect on times when we worried that things were not going our way.
 We began to question God and how bad things could happen to us.
-Yet, later we come to realize that in the end all worked out for the best.
+Yet, later we realize that in the end it all worked out for the best.
 What seemed to be a setback actually was a blessing, because things in the end worked out better than we could have arranged them for ourselves.

 We realize that God is always with us and looking out for us.
-Sometimes we cannot see it right away but at the appropriate time we find out that God’s wisdom knew what was best for us.
+Sometimes we cannot see it right away, but at the appropriate time we find out that God’s wisdom knew what was best for us.

 On This Fourth of July, through Meditation, Declare Independence from Worry

 One way to develop trust in God is to meditate.
-When we meditate and go within we discover God within us.
+When we meditate and go within, we discover God within us.
 Then, there is no more questioning of whether there is God or not.
 We come to see God and all the wonders within.
 With this awareness, we no longer have to question God’s wisdom.
 We see God’s hand in all things and know that whatever happens is for the best for us.